Introduction to ‘Communicating'

-Communication is all about conveying information through listening, speaking, describing and using pictures, words and expression.
+Communicating is all about conveying information through listening, speaking, describing and using pictures, words and expression.
+Children are encouraged to talk as well as listen, and to respond with questions or actions, perhaps anticipating the next step in a story.

 Children interact with other people in lots of different ways – for example, when they look, point, smile and talk.
-Communication is also about having fun with images and spoken words.
+Communicating is also about having fun with images and spoken words.
+Experiencing a wide range of language and styles of speaking or writing will help children express themselves, developing their own stories.

 What is the EYFS?